-The Trustee has identified and assessed the key risks and opportunities through a number of tools including risk registers, climate-related risks and opportunities dashboards and analysis of the climate metrics and scenario analysis undertaken during the Plan Year.
+The Trustee has identified and assessed the key risks and opportunities through a number of tools including risk registers, climate-related risks and opportunities dashboards and analysis of the climate metrics undertaken during the Plan Year and the latest scenario analysis from the First Report.

-The Trustee wishes to note that poor data coverage reduces the Trustee's ability to assess climate-related risk and is an area the Trustee will continue to seek improvements in data coverage from its investment managers.
+The Trustee wishes to note that poor data coverage continues to impact the Trustee's ability to assess climate-related risk and is an area the Trustee continues to seek improvements in from its investment managers.